mathieulh/DTP-T1000-Pre-IPL-dumper/README.md

 https://playstationdev.wiki/pspdevwiki/index.php?title=PRE-IPL

-If you wonder what a DTP-T1000 is and what development SKUs are available,an overview is available here: https://playstationdev.wiki/pspdevwiki/index.php?title=SKU_Models
+If you wonder what a DTP-T1000 is and what development SKUs are available, an overview is available here: https://playstationdev.wiki/pspdevwiki/index.php?title=SKU_Models

 Requirements: